Japanese Delicacy (III): Sushi

 - Makizushi (rolled sushi): Strips of vegetables (carrot, cucumber, etc.) and fish are laid in rice and rolled inside nori with a bamboo mat.

-- Uramakizushi (inside-out rolled sushi): It’s similar to Makizushi but the rice is in the out layer.
+- Uramakizushi (inside-out rolled sushi): Itâs similar to Makizushi but the rice is the outer layer.

-- Temakizushi (hand roll): It’s a cone-shaped Makizushi with one end closed.
+- Temakizushi (hand roll): Itâs a cone-shaped Makizushi with one end closed.

-- Chirashizushi (scattered sushi): It’s a bowl of sushi rice topped with sushi ingredients, such as nori and seafood.
+- Chirashizushi (scattered sushi): Itâs a (usually big) bowl of sushi rice topped with sushi ingredients, such as nori and seafood.

-- Oshizushi (pressed sushi): Fish is pressed onto the Nori and sushi rice is laid in a wooden box.
+- Oshizushi (pressed sushi): Fish is pressed onto the nori and sushi rice is laid in a wooden box.

 - Inarizushi: A sushi made of thin fried tofu and sushi rice.